 Foliage: Evergreen.
 Strap-like.
 Glossy.
 Dark-green.

-In the winter dead leaves should be removed from the plant and the Liriope cut back to about 10 cm in height.
+In the winter dead leaves should be removed from the plant, and Liriope cut back to about 10 cm (4 inches) in height.

 I hope that you enjoyed this guide on how to grow Liriope plants.
 You may also enjoy my guides on how to grow ground cover plants such as Aegopodium podagraria, Dymondia margaretae, Portulaca oleracea, and the Zinnia angustifolia.